 For each of these ways to see we have, in effect, different eyes.
 We use “the eye of the flesh” to see that which we can sense, hold, or feel; we use the “eye of the mind” for mental pictures (images that you see only in your mind); and we use the “eye of contemplation” when we ponder significance, moral meanings, and the relative “rightness” or “wrongness” of things, thoughts, or actions.

-Modernity relies almost entirely on the “eye of the flesh”, which cannot see very well in terms of significance.
-Modernity mainly sees in terms of magnitude.
+Modernity relies almost entirely on the “eye of the flesh,” which cannot see significance very well.
+Modernity mainly focuses on magnitude.
 This limited way of “seeing” works well for empirical science and industrial production but not at all for matters of “rightness” and “wrongness.”